Upper Bounds for Local Learning Coefficients of Three-Layer Neural Networks: Proof of the Main Theorem

-Here we present an outline of the proof; see \ref{sec_DetailPf_mainthm} for details.
+We present an outline of the proof here; see \ref{sec_DetailPf_mainthm} for details.
 We prove the claim by carrying out the four steps shown in Figure~\ref{fig3} and obtaining a normal crossing form.

 Step~1 consists of a total of $m_1$ blow-ups.
-Step~2 is the stage in which we perform the coordinate transformation $a\mapsto a^\prime$ on an open set guaranteed by condition~(ii).
-Since we restrict the coordinate neighborhood in which this coordinate transformation is performed to only a part of the whole neighborhood, the resulting value is not $\lambda_P$ itself, but rather an upper bound for it.
+In Step~2, we perform the coordinate transformation $a\mapsto a^\prime$ in a local chart selected using Condition~(ii).
+Since this local chart is only part of the full coordinate neighborhood, the resulting value is not $\lambda_P$ itself, but rather an upper bound for it.
 Step~3 is the stage in which we perform blow-ups using $a^\prime$.
 In each Step~3-$k$ $(1\leq k \leq L-1)$, we perform $m_{k+1}-m_k$ blow-ups.
 Step~4 consists of one blow-up with respect to $(\theta,a)$, after which a normal crossing form is obtained.

 The upper bounds for $\lambda_P$ obtained at each step are as follows.
 In Step~1, we obtain $r/2+\beta/(2m_1)$, and in Step~3-$k$, we obtain

 In Step~4, we obtain

 Therefore,